abhimanyubabbar/URLShortener/README.md

 # Shortly.ly
 Let's shorten the world.
 Shortly is a url shortening service.

+# Functionality

+1. Given a long url => create a short url.
+2. Given the short url => locate long url and redirect user to the page.

 # Execution Steps

 1. Install `virtualenv` and `Flask` for the project.
-Steps for installing it and provided in the [link](http://flask.pocoo.org/docs/0.10/installation/).
+Steps for installing it are provided in the [link](http://flask.pocoo.org/docs/0.10/installation/).
 2. Create a virtual environment by executing `virtualenv venv` in the project root.
 3. Activate the profile `source venv/bin/activate`.
 4. Install Flask and Dependencies provided in the requirements folder. `pip install -r requirements.txt --allow-all-external`